 Lisa obtains a Bachelor of Arts degree from Thompson Rivers University and a Master of Education specializing in Leadership.
 Throughout her professional career, Lisa has had experience with ensuring cultural connections to our children and youth through activities, events, and cultural practices.
 Lisa is most proud of connecting children and families to their roots and culture and keeping traditions alive.
 Lisa continues to dedicate herself to help families and children through commitment and honoring the work she does.

-Chantel MacMillan joined the team in September 2020 as the Family Finder.
+Chantel MacMillan joined the team in September 2020 as the Youth Connections Finder.
 As the child of a person who was adopted in Manitoba, she understands the hole that can be left in your heart when you are missing a connection to family and culture.
 She is honoured to be working on behalf of the Métis youth to close that hole and keep them surrounded by the networks they so richly deserve.

 Chantel has lived all over this beautiful province at different points in her life - from the Lower Mainland to the West Kootenays and onward to Prince George - and even lived in Québec for a summer; however, she has always called the Interior home.
 She believes that her experiences with people and cultures across the province bring her a unique perspective and understanding.